Audra & Alayna

 The album was recorded at Brian O'Shaughnessy's studio in Walthamstow, East London, who's used Radio Massacre International's Mellotron on occasion.
 Owner Duncan Goddard actually plays it this time round, with faint strings on On Saturday Night and much more upfront ones on Another Sunday and closer Big Dumb Song Again, to generally good effect.
-Overall, this is the kind of album which should appeal to fans of, say, Lloyd Cole or even Elvis Costello, and with two decent 'Tron tracks, is just about worth picking up for the Mellotron fan, too.
+Overall, this is the kind of album which should appeal to fans of, say, Lloyd Cole or even Elvis Costello, so, with two decent Mellotron tracks, is just about worth picking up for the Mellotron fan, too.
 Most acceptable.

 The Black Chord (2012, 47.07) ****½/TTTTCocoon